 6. Discuss together about the time they spend online

-Parents should accompany their children when they were watching television programme or using digital devices.
+Parents should accompany their child when they are watching television programmes or using digital devices.
 You can try to understand what they are doing and explain your concerns.
-You should response actively when children have questions during the process.
+You should respond actively when children have questions during the process.

 7. Electronic products belong to you

 Children will cry when they cannot get what they want and ask for satisfaction.
-Before providing the devices, parents should inform that children are not the owners.
+Before providing the devices, parents should inform children that they are not the owners.
 They should ask for consent every time and return within the specified time.

-The right amount of screen time is an indispensable part.
-Shrewd parents should design methods to avoid becoming “head-downers” in response to family conditions and children’s personality.
-In this way, we can also use electronic resources to improve children’s learning and growth.
+The right amount of screen time is an important part.
+Parents should design methods in response to family conditions and each child’s personality.
+That way, electronic resources can instead be advantageous in improving children’s learning and growth.